LLaaur/rock-paper-scissors/README.md

 Main points I had to focus on:

-I   how to randomly select items out of an array
+I.   how to randomly select items out of an array

-II  how to make elements inherit css properties
+II.  how to make elements inherit css properties

-III a bit of jQuery syntax
+III. a bit of jQuery syntax

-IV  DOM manipulation
+IV.
+DOM manipulation

-V  proper use of the setTimeout() function in JS
+V.  proper use of the setTimeout() function in JS